Co1orguard/Powershell-User-Management/README.md

 - Password changes
 - Add users that are in the csv file but not on the system (queries user first tho)
 - Remove users that are on the system but not on the csv (queries user first tho)
-- UUpdate csv to include previously unlisted users
+- Update csv to include previously unlisted users

 #### Usage